 Studies show that nearly 50% of small businesses are the target of civil lawsuits!
 Liability claims can happen to your contractor business.

 Every business faces potential risks and threats that could cause serious financial losses or even closure due to a property damage claim or a liability claim.
-The high cost of insurance and the hassle of keeping your policy up-to-date causes many business-owners to be lax about coverage.
+As such, the high cost of insurance and the hassle of keeping your policy up-to-date causes many business-owners to be lax about coverage.

 Statistics reveal that nearly 74% of American businesses are under-insured, while 40% of small business-owners carry no coverage.
 This in spite of the fact that more than 35% faced situations that could have led to a claim.